Irfanbsse2060/e-commerce/README.md

 ## Test

-For testing, I have followed testing pyramid, more unit test and less e2e tests.
+For testing, I have followed testing pyramid, more unit tests and less e2e tests.
-In unit testings, i have tried to covered most of the cases and in e2e we have one positive and one negative case.
+In unit testings, I have tried to covered most of the cases and in e2e we have one positive and one negative case.

 ```bash
 # unit tests